flairNLP/zelda/README.md

 The `train_data` folder contains the training split (use either conll or jsonl version).
 The `test_data` folder contains all 9 evaluation splits in both formats.
 The `other` folder contains entity descriptions and candidate lists.

+# How to Load

-You should train your model using ZELDA train and evaluate with all splits.
+You should train your model using ZELDA train and evaluate with all 9 test splits.
 The macro-averaged accuracy over all splits is your final evaluation number.

-# How to Load
+This section shows different ways to load the data for training and testing.

 ## Load with Flair